Can a will override super?

 How super and wills interact in Australia

 Superannuation is treated differently from other assets under Australian law.
 When you pass away, most of your superannuation does not form part of your estate and therefore cannot be distributed through your will.
-This is a key distinction that many people do not fully understand when planning their affairs.
+This is a distinction that people often do not fully appreciate when considering their affairs.

 Your superannuation fund is held in trust by a trustee, and the rules governing where the money goes are set out in the superannuation fund's governing rules and Australia's superannuation laws.
 The trustee has a significant role in determining who receives your superannuation when you die.
-To direct where your super goes, you may need to use a binding beneficiary designation or a binding death benefit nomination rather than relying on your will.
+To direct where super goes, people often use a binding beneficiary designation or a binding death benefit nomination rather than relying on a will.

 A binding death benefit nomination is a formal instruction you give to your superannuation trustee, telling them exactly who should receive your death benefits.
 This is quite different from writing instructions in your will.
 The trustee is legally required to follow a valid binding death benefit nomination, which means your will cannot override these instructions.

 There are also non-binding nominations, which are suggestions rather than instructions, giving the trustee some discretion.
-Understanding which type of nomination you have, or whether you have one at all, is important for proper estate planning.
+The type of nomination a person has, or whether they have one at all, is something people often consider as part of estate planning.

 Key points